Scramjet Engine Latest News

 - A Scramjet (Supersonic Combustion Ramjet) is an air-breathing engine designed to operate efficiently at hypersonic speeds (Mach 5 and above).

-- Unlike traditional jet engines, it does not use rotating compressors, relying instead on the vehicle’s high speed to compress air.
+- It does not use rotating compressors, relying instead on the vehicle’s high speed to compress air.

 - Scramjets enable supersonic combustion, making them suitable for Hypersonic Cruise Missiles (HCMs).